PalisadoesFoundation/talawa-api/docs/docs/docs/developer-resources/testing/testing-validation.md

 - **`test:coverage`**
   Runs the full test suite with code coverage reporting enabled.
 Generates coverage reports showing which parts of the codebase are covered by tests.
   **Usage:** `pnpm run test:coverage`

-## Introduction

-It is important to test our code.
-If you are a contributor, please follow the guidance on this page.

-### Developers Using Microsoft Windows

-All our workflows use Linux based commands, therefore if you are a developer who codes in Microsoft Windows then we strongly suggest that you use the Windows Subsystem for Linux (WSL) as your command line interface (CLI).

-### The `tests/` Directory

-The `tests/` directory contains the code for performing api tests against Talawa API.
-The tests in this directory and its various subdirectories must follow the practices of black box testing and most of them should be written to be able to run concurrently.

-1. Tests for files in the `src/` directory must only be placed in the equivalent subdirectory under the `tests/` directory.
-2. Test files must have a `.test.ts` extension.

-The rest of this page will assist you in being an active contributor to the code base.

 ## Linting & Static Analysis